 HELPFUL HINT: Your tone: Be friendly and caring.
 Smile.
 Use simple concepts & words.
 This is a Serious subject presented in an engaging way.
-Give Calm information, not fear.
-Instill knowledge and confidence.
+Give information in a calm manner.
+Instill knowledge and confidence, not fear.

-OBJECTIVE: The overall theme is to use your senses at all times to keep you safe and help you make safe decisions.
+OBJECTIVE: The important theme with each lesson is that Using Your Senses will help you make safe decisions at all times.
 Teach as many subjects as possible.
 It is not necessary to complete the entire Sense of Safety Activity Guide in one visit.